 - Rapid weight gain (more than 6.5 pounds per month) or too little weight gain (less than 10 pounds at 20 weeks into the pregnancy)

 Baby’s Growth in the Second Trimester

 During your second trimester, your baby grows up to 3 pounds in weight and up to 16 inches in length.
-Its brain grows and develops a great deal.
-It can kick, move, turn around in your womb, swallow, suck, and hear your voice.
+Their brain and other organs grow and develop a great deal.
+Their heart moves 100 pints of blood a day.
+Their lungs are fully formed but not quite ready to breathe.
+And your baby can kick, move, turn around in your womb, swallow, suck, and hear your voice.

 Your baby’s eyes and ears move into the correct positions on its head.
 Their eyelids can open and shut.
 The baby sleeps and wakes up in a normal cycle.
 They grow eyelashes and eyebrows.

 Your baby grows fingernails and toenails.
 The tiny fingers and toes separate.
 They develop distinct fingerprints and toe prints.

 Hair grows on your baby’s head.
 They also sprout downy, fine hair all over called the lanugo.
 Their body is encased in a creamy, white, protective coating called the vernix caseosa, which is eventually absorbed into their skin.